rust-embedded/book/src/concurrency/index.md

     let dp = stm32f405::Peripherals::take().unwrap();

     // Some sort of timer configuration function.
-    // Assume it configures TIM2 timer, its NVIC interrupt,
+    // Assume it configures the TIM2 timer, its NVIC interrupt,
     // and finally starts the timer.
     let tim = configure_timer_interrupt(&mut cp, dp);